JupiterOne-Archives/docs-old/docs/data-model/org-grc.md

 > **Vendors** _provide_ **controls**.

-Vendors are frequently companies, organizations, or people.
+Vendors are frequently companies, organizations, or people that provide the controls

     Examples of vendors include Microsoft Active Directory’s (AD) Group Policy Objects (GPO) for password requirements, Amazon Web Services’ (AWS) Key Management Service (KMS) for encryption at rest, or Checkr for background screens.